 - Ally Up!
 Practice Effective Allyship - This printable guide from Cornell University lists recommendations and best practices.

-- How to be an ally - Teaching Tolerance's guide to being an ally.
+- How to be an ally - Learning for Justice's guide to being an ally.

 - Keeping Up With...
 Micro-aggressions - An overview of microagressions in libraries

 - How to be a good white ally, according to activists - article published by Vox

 - Non-Optical Ally Guide - recommendations for White allies who work to be anti-racist